 - Scholars are responsible for finding their own local mentors before they apply.
 If you are unable to do so, program leadership will facilitate connection with a mentor.
 For assistance in identifying a mentor, contact the APA Office at least one month prior to the application deadline.

 - What is the timeline for the application and when does the program start?

-- Program starts the day before the Pediatric Academic Societies Meeting in Vancouver, on Friday May 2, 2014
+- The application is currently closed.
+The program will start the day before the Pediatric Academic Societies Meeting in San Francisco, on Friday May 5, 2017

 - Who is leading this program?

 The APA Research Scholars Program is sponsored by the Academic Pediatric Association.
 The Program is co-directed by Alex Kemper, Janice Hanson and Alan Mendelsohn.
 Benard Dreyer continues to have a significant leadership role in the Program.
 Small group leaders represent the diverse interests of the APA membership and are leaders in their fields.
 Present small group leaders include Patrick Brady, James Guevara, Donna Halloran, Ellen Lipstein, Sheree Schrager, Michael Silverstein, Bryan Stone, Elsie Taveras, Ron Teufel, Joel Tieder, Suzy Tomopoulos, and Shonna Yin.